kgarofali/sxp-cloudy/README.md

 # sxp-cloudy

-This repository contains results for nebular line emission due to the composite simple stellar population (SSP) and simple X-ray population (SXP) models presented in Garofali et al. 2023.
+This repository contains results for nebular line emission due to the composite simple stellar population (SSP) and simple X-ray population (SXP) models presented in Garofali et al. 2024.
 The photoionization simulations were performed using ```Cloudy``` v17.02, and a modified version of ```cloudyfsps```: http://nell-byler.github.io/cloudyfsps/

 The output presented here is meant to enable quick inspection of the simulated nebular line emission due to the composite models for user-defined line diagnostics.
 We also provide Table A.1 (nebular line list) in machine readable format.
 For detailed descriptions of the models and assumptions therein, please see Garofali et al. 2024.
-For questions about the simulation output, please contact kristen DOT garofali AT nasa DOT gov.
+For questions about the simulation output, please contact kgarofali AT nas DOT edu or antara DOT r DOT basu-zych AT nasa DOT gov.

 ## sxp-ssp